Maryland's 2nd congressional district

 Maryland's 2nd congressional district elects a representative to the United States House of Representatives every two years.
-The district comprises parts of Carroll and Baltimore counties, as well as small portions of the City of Baltimore.
-The seat has been represented by Dutch Ruppersberger of the Democratic Party since 2003.
+The district comprises parts of Carroll and Baltimore counties, as well as a sliver of Baltimore City.
+The seat has been represented by Johnny Olszewski of the Democratic Party since 2025.

 Historical boundaries

 When it was first organized in the late 1780s, the Maryland 2nd congressional district consisted of the northern portion of the eastern shore of Maryland and the area where the Susquehanna River empties into the Chesapeake Bay.
 It had a population of 55,008 in 1790.

 After the 1790 census, Maryland gained two seats in the house.
-The new 2nd district essentially consisted of Howard County, Prince George's County and Anne Arundel County.
+The new 2nd district consisted of Howard County, Prince George's County and Anne Arundel County.
 The boundary ran on a line heading north-east from the north-west corner of the District of Columbia so that a small portion of Montgomery County was also in the 2nd district.

-This remained the boundaries of the district until the post–1830 census redistricting.
+This configuration remained the boundary of the district until the post–1830 census redistricting.
 At this time the 2nd district was moved back to the eastern shore region where it had been at first.
 The only change between the district's boundaries in 1790 and those in 1834 was that in the latter year Caroline County was part of the 2nd district.

 In the 1842 redistricting, which involved a decrease in the total number of representatives, Maryland went back to having only six members of the house.
-The second district was moved again and now composed the Maryland Panhandle, that is all of Maryland starting with Frederick County and going west.
+The second district was moved again and comprised the Maryland Panhandle, that is all of Maryland starting with Frederick County and going west.